DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Faction Rules/Index.md

 ## The ranks of the Mando'ade

 ### 1st Rank - Verd
-The same word as "warrior", a Verd is a competant, highly trained soldier of Mandalore.<br>
+The same word as "warrior", a Verd is a competant, highly trained soldier of Mandalore.

-Verd ranked Mandalorians gain access to the following.
+Verd ranked Mandalorians gain access to the following:

 #### Faction Activities.
 Mandalorians have three faction activities: *Bounty Hunting, Mercenary Contracting,* and *Pit Fighting.*